Best Espresso Machines for Home Use.

 My Observations

-Heat exchanger machines execute similarly to dual boiler machines in that you can pull shots and steam milk at the same time, but they do this with one boiler, the heat exchanger is literally a pipe that draws water from the tank and heats it via the boiler to deliver the hot water for the group, so heat exchangers, having a single boiler, would usually be cheaper than dual boilers.
+Heat exchanger machines execute similarly to dual boiler machines in that you can pull shots and steam milk at the same time, however they do this with one boiler, the heat exchanger is basically a pipe that draws water from the tank and heats it via the boiler to deliver the hot water for the group, so heat exchangers, having a single boiler, would usually be cheaper than dual boilers.

-Anyway, getting back to the ECM Mechanika V Slim, being an ECM machine we’re talking about serious quality, this would be an Audi or BMW if it were a car, and it packs some big features into an really small footprint.
+Anyway, getting back to the ECM Mechanika V Slim, being an ECM machine we’re talking about serious quality, this would be an Audi or BMW if it were a car, and it packs some big features into an incredibly small footprint.

 While some people wish it had joysticks for water and steam vs the retro looking rotary valves, it is possible to swap the rotary out for joysticks.